 Feel like makin’ love

-Eugene wrote “Feel Like Makin’ Love” in 1974 in 45 minutes.
-His inspiration came from a friend who was staying with him in his home in Skyforest, CA. She told him she was heading back to Los Angeles early and when Eugene asked her why she told him, “I feel like making love”.
+As the story goes Eugene wrote “Feel Like Makin’ Love” in 1974 in 45 minutes.
+His inspiration came from a friend who was staying with him in his home in Skyforest, CA. She told him she was heading back to Los Angeles early and when Eugene asked her why she answered, “I feel like making love”.
 And the rest, as they say, is history.

 Like all great songwriters Eugene drew inspiration from the people and events around him, and his observations and interpretations of those events.
 What may seem mundane or go unnoticed by most people is grist for the mill in the mind of an artist, no matter their medium.